BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Working Groups/Intercity Bus/2018/MOU_ICBA_Final_v6.md

 **GRANTS AND LIMITATIONS OF AUTHORITY**
 The intercity bus operator authorizes BTS to:
-a) collect submitter’s data at least once, but no more than four times per year; and
+&nbsp; &nbsp;a) collect submitter’s data at least once, but no more than four times per year; and
-b) attribute the data to submitter by name.
+&nbsp; &nbsp;b) attribute the data to submitter by name.

 By submitting the requested information, the intercity bus operator further grants to BTS a license to such data under terms and provisions of the Creative Commons Attribution – Non-commercial 4.0 International (CC-BY-NC 4.0) license, which is incorporated herein.
 Such license may be viewed at:
 https://creativecommons.org/licenses/by-nc/4.0/legalcode
 However, notwithstanding anything to the contrary in the foregoing, the license referred to in this paragraph shall:
-c) not permit BTS to make substantive material alterations to the data submitted by Greyhound;
+&nbsp; &nbsp;c) not permit BTS to make substantive material alterations to the data submitted by Greyhound;
-d) terminate in its entirety upon the termination of this MOU.
+&nbsp; &nbsp;d) terminate in its entirety upon the termination of this MOU.

 BTS further agrees that it shall:
-e) update a submitter’s data after receiving a written update request (emails are preferred).
+&nbsp; &nbsp;e) update a submitter’s data after receiving a written update request (emails are preferred).
--1- updates will only take place if more than 10% of the records have been changed.
+&nbsp; &nbsp;&nbsp; &nbsp;-1- updates will only take place if more than 10% of the records have been changed.
--2- the update request is more than 45 days before the next scheduled collection date.
+&nbsp; &nbsp;&nbsp; &nbsp;-2- the update request is more than 45 days before the next scheduled collection date.
--3- please send update requests to: NICBA@dot.com.
+&nbsp; &nbsp;&nbsp; &nbsp;-3- please send update requests to: NICBA@dot.com.
-f) not use the data for any commercial purpose;
+&nbsp; &nbsp;f) not use the data for any commercial purpose;
-g) include on its National Intercity Bus Atlas webpage and its National Transportation Atlas Database website the following notices:
+&nbsp; &nbsp;g) include on its National Intercity Bus Atlas webpage and its National Transportation Atlas Database website the following notices:
--1- the data is not intended for trip planning, scheduling, navigation, or any real-time or near real-time use by passengers, transportation operators, service providers, or transportation planners;
+&nbsp; &nbsp;&nbsp; &nbsp;-1- the data is not intended for trip planning, scheduling, navigation, or any real-time or near real-time use by passengers, transportation operators, service providers, or transportation planners;
--2- using the data for research, analysis, and planning is permitted; and
+&nbsp; &nbsp;&nbsp; &nbsp;-2- using the data for research, analysis, and planning is permitted; and
--3- all other reuses of the data are prohibited.
+&nbsp; &nbsp;&nbsp; &nbsp;-3- all other reuses of the data are prohibited.

 **LIABILITY**
 BTS expressly disclaims all liability for the unauthorized use of or misuse of any data collected as a part of this effort by third parties.
 Further, BTS does not guarantee the real-time or near real-time accuracy or quality of the data as route service information, bus stop location information and other data collected may change over time.